Wreck-X/Wreck-X/README.md

 # About Me:
-A guy who likes badminton,cats and programming
+A guy who likes badminton,cats and programming.